UPDATED June 16 2021

 All radios that operate within Canada require certification.
 There is one exemption.
 When they are built by someone in possession of an advanced amateur (HAM) radio licence they do not require certification.
 When a radio is built by an Advanced HAM licence holder that radio can only be operated on HAM frequencies.

 Radios that transmit on specific frequencies such as the Family Band (FRS) or GMRS frequencies require appropriate licencing.
 In order to legally transmit on those bands the radio requires a certification from Industry Canada.
-Amateur radios are not certified, they cannot ever be authorized as per section 4 of the Radio Communications Act for use outside ham bands.
+Amateur radios are not certified to operate on FRS frequencies, they cannot ever be authorized as per section 4 of the Radio Communications Act for use outside ham bands.

 The Baofeng family of radios is considered to be an amateur (HAM) radio and does NOT have the required certifications to transmit outside of HAM radio frequencies.

 The onus is upon the end user to comply with proper certification to operate radios within Canada.